malpa222/portfolio/_pages/redteaming/in-depth.md

 **How can LLVM compiler infrastructure be used to aid malware development?**

-- Why would a malware developer choose Rust over C/C++?
+- Why would a malware developer choose an LLVM based language?
-- How does programming in Rust affect static analysis?
-- Why would a malware choose to work with languages using LLVM-based compilers?
+- What contributes to the flexibility and modularity of LLVM?
+- How to develop a plugin for LLVM's optimization pipeline?
+- How to use control flow flattening obfuscation technique with LLVM?

 ### Research strategies

 In order to answer the sub-questions and produce the conclusion of the research I will combine different research strategies.
-This approach is going to allow me to structurize my work and validate the quality of my research.
+This approach is going to allow me to organize my work and validate the quality of my research.

-- **Why would a malware developer choose Rust over C?**
+- **Why would a malware developer choose an LLVM based language?**

-    This research questions will require the combination of Library, Workshop and Lab strategies.
-I will use Library to research what are the most important aspects of language used for malware development.
-Then, I am going to use that knowledge in the Workshop, to develop the software and validate it in the Lab.
-The results from the Workshop are going to have the biggest impact on the answer of this research question.

-- **How does programming in Rust affect static analysis?**

-    Static analysis is a primary technique for dissecting and analysing malware samples.
-To research how Rust might change the the reverse engineering process, I will need to do some Library research on differences between Rust and C compilation process.
-Then I will take my findings to test in the Lab and the Workshop by reverse engineering a C program and its Rust counterpart.
+    I need to find out what are the most commonly used languages for malware development and what are the most important characteristics of such language.
+    Then, I will try to research whether an LLVM-based language might be a good choice.
+Therefore, the first research question will mainly require using the
+    Library strategy.

+- **What contributes to the flexibility and modularity of LLVM?**

+    The LLVM toolchain is a set of compiler technologies that allow developers to create compiler front-ends in a platform-agnostic way.
+It is used by more and more languages because it removes a lot of effort needed for compiler development.
+I want to research why Rust is using it and how to develop custom plugins for the framework.
+To do that, I need to use the Library research to find out how to develop plugins and then Workshop to create initial prototypes.

+- **How to develop a plugin for LLVM's optimization pipeline?**

-- **Can the compilation process of the LLVM based compilers be used for malware development purposes?**
+    Using the input from the previous research question, I want to build on it to find out how LLVM can be used for malware development purposes.

     Rust is a very recent case of a programming language built on the LLVM toolchain.
 However, this is not the only one.
-Many programming languages are built using the
+Many programming languages are built on it.
-    LLVM toolchain.
 The framework allows for a lot of flexibility and is very modular.
 Therefore, I want to investigate how it works and how it can be used by the malware developers.

+- **How effective is the flow flattening obfuscation technique?**

+    After investigating the compilation process of the LLVM based compilers, I will create a proof of concept software that will put the LLVM's possibilities to the test.
+The goal is to try and implement the control flow flattening algorithm in the LLVM optimization pipeline to make reverse engineering harder.
+This will require Library research for learning about the algorithm and then Lab and Workshop for implementing and testing the results.

 Having researched all the sub-questions I would be ready to produce the answer to the final question.
 To do that, I need to use the product of the research in the Lab to see if and how does it work and then present it to my peers in the Workshop strategy.

-## Why would a malware developer choose Rust over C/C++?
+## Why would a malware developer choose an LLVM based language?

 Malware development has always revolved around writing low-level code that interacts closely with a kernel of an OS.
 Linux kernel is written in C and Windows kernel in
 C++.
 This means that majority of the malware developed throughout the years has been written in C or C++, since it allows for the best compatibility with native APIs.